bennytheshap/personal_web/publications.md

 All conference acceptance rates listed are the most specific available for the conference year and submission category.
 In some cases, per-category data are not available and so the overall submission acceptance rate for the year is used.
 Any people whose names are followed by a superscripted s (<sup>s</sup>) were students at the time of co-authorship.

 ### Papers

+Deitrick, E.<sup>s</sup>, Shapiro, R. B., Gravel, B. (2016) <a href="https://www.isls.org/icls/2016/docs/ICLS2016_Volume_1_30June2016.pdf">How Do We Assess Equity in Programming Pairs?</a> Proceedings of the 2016 Annual Conference of the Learning Sciences.
+Singapore.
+Paper AR = 31%

+Shapiro, R. B., Kelly, A.<sup>s</sup>, Ahrens, M.<sup>s</sup>, & Fiebrink, R. (2016) <a href="https://www.dropbox.com/s/kwg60736yo6svjc/nime%20systems%20paper%202016%20final2a.pdf?dl=1">BlockyTalky: A Physical and Distributed Computer Music Toolkit for Kids</a>.
+Proceedings of the 2016 conference on New Interfaces for Musical Expression.
+Brisbane, Australia.

+Shapiro, R. B., & Ahrens, M.<sup>s</sup> (2016). <a href="http://dl.acm.org/citation.cfm?id=2903751">Beyond Blocks: Syntax and Semantics</a>.
+Communications of the ACM, 59(5), 39-41.

-Deitrick, E.<sup>s</sup>, Shapiro, R. B, Ahrens, M. P.<sup> s</sup>, Fiebrink, R., Lehrman, P. D., Farooq, S<sup> s</sup>.
+Deitrick, E.<sup>s</sup>, Shapiro, R. B., Ahrens, M. P.<sup> s</sup>, Fiebrink, R., Lehrman, P. D., Farooq, S<sup> s</sup>.
 (2015) <a href="https://www.dropbox.com/s/u1fg0vwca6gd0za/bt-dcog.pdf?dl=0">Using Distributed Cognition Theory to Analyze Collaborative Computer Science Learning</a>.
 Proceedings of 2015 International Computing Education Research (ICER) conference.
 Omaha, NE.
 Paper AR = 26%

 Russ, R., Wangen, S., Nye, L., Shapiro, R. B., Strinz, W., Ferris, M. (2015) [Fields of Fuel: Using a Video Game to Support Reasoning about Sustainability](https://www.questia.com/library/journal/1G1-406163749/fields-of-fuel-using-a-video-game-to-support-reasoning). *The Science Teacher* 82(3).
 March 2015.

 Deitrick, E.<sup>s</sup>, O’Connell, B.<sup> s</sup>, &amp; Shapiro, R. B (2014) <a href="https://dl.dropboxusercontent.com/u/2865679/for%20web/Deitrick%20OConnel%20Shapiro%20-%20Discourse%20of%20Problem%20Solving.pdf">The discourse of creative problem solving in childhood engineering education</a>.
 Proceedings of the 2014 Annual Conference of the Learning Sciences.
-Boulder, CO.
 Boulder, CO.
 Paper AR = 30%

 Shapiro, R. B. and Wardrip, P<sup> s</sup>. (in press) Keepin’ it real: Understanding analytics in classroom practice.
 Technology, Instruction, Cognition, and Learning.